memahdii/social_network/README.md

 - /signin:
   - Verifies user existence based on their ID.
 - /group/<user_id>:
   - Retrieves all users in the group the user belongs to by querying the users table.
+- /user/<user_id>:
+  - PUT method: Update the user's attributes in the database
+  - DELETE method: Remove user from database

 **Testing Steps**